 Overview

-Cocaine is a powerful stimulant that is used legally as a local anesthetic for some eye, ear, and throat surgeries.
-Cocaine is also called coke, C, snow, flake, or blow.
-It may contain other substances, such as cornstarch, talcum powder, or sugar.
-It may also contain other drugs, such as another local anesthetic called procaine or a stimulant such as amphetamine.
+Cocaine is a powerful stimulant.
+It is also called coke, snow, C, flake, or blow.
+It may be mixed (cut) with other substances, such as cornstarch, talcum powder, or sugar.
+It may also contain other drugs, such as fentanyl, procaine, or amphetamine.

 Two forms of cocaine are:

-• The white crystalline powdered form.
-It can be sniffed through the nose (snorted) or dissolved in water and taken through a vein (intravenously, or IV).
+• The white powder form.
+It can be sniffed through the nose (snorted) or dissolved in water and injected in a vein (intravenous, or I.V.).
 It can also be taken by mouth or rubbed onto the gums.

 Small amounts of cocaine make a person feel euphoric, energetic, talkative, and mentally alert.
 It also decreases appetite and the need for sleep.
+Some people use cocaine and alcohol together, which can cause stronger, longer-lasting effects.
 When large amounts of cocaine are taken, the high is more intense.
-But large doses can cause strange or violent behavior in which the person may have tremors or muscle twitches or become paranoid.
+But large doses can cause strange or violent behavior.
+For example, the person may have tremors or muscle twitches or become paranoid.

 After using cocaine, the person feels irritable, tired, and depressed.
 This is called a coke crash.
-When a person takes the drug at higher and higher doses (a binge), it can cause increasing irritability, restlessness, and paranoia that can result in a serious loss of touch with reality (paranoid psychosis).
+If a person takes the drug at higher and higher doses (a binge), they can get more and more irritable, restless, and paranoid.
+This can cause a person to hear or see things that aren't there (hallucinations).

-Use of cocaine can lead to serious health problems, including:
+Use of cocaine can lead to serious health problems.
+They include:

 • Changes in heart rhythm and heart attack.